- What Is Green Food Powder?

 The caveat to that statement is that the parts of animals that are most nutrient-packed are the organs.
-The problem is that most of us don’t eat nearly enough organ meat.
+And most of us don’t eat nearly enough organ meat.
 When was the last time you had heart, liver, kidney or spleen on your plate?

-That’s where low-carb fruits and non-starchy vegetables come into the picture.
+That’s where seasonal fruits and some of the least-toxic vegetables come into the picture.

 But as I mentioned above, the nutrients in plants are notoriously hard to absorb.
 And unlike gorillas, who spend half of their day gathering and eating plants, I have neither the time nor the desire to sit around chewing plants for hours to get the nutrients I need.

 In the past, that’s the gap I believed green powders could fill by providing a convenient delivery mechanism for micronutrients.
 These days, I recommend organ meat supplements over green powders for all the reasons I outlined in this article.